roman-milk/roman-milk.github.io/a-sibling-love-story.md

  "Behave," I retorted, slapping his hand as I got off the bed and grabbed my phone.
 "It is Mom.
 Hi, Mom."

  Five minutes later, I had told Mom about dinner, the show and the luxury hotel and she had informed me that unfortunately she and dad were not going to be making it to New York after all as the basement fix had turned into a nightmare.
 While Mom chatted on and on, Andy came over to me and falling to his knees began licking my pussy.
 I tried to push him away, but he had a firm grip on my ass.
-Report_Story #4